kocsismate/php-di-container-benchmarks/README.md

 You can even run tests manually from your browser.
 When the benchmark's Docker containers are running, just visit `localhost:8090`, otherwise you have to locate the `BENCHMARK_URL` URL (mentioned in the previous section).
-For further information, refer the URL in question, it provides you with detailed instructions.
+For further information, refer to the URL in question, it provides you with detailed instructions.

 ## Contributing